Explore our impact through our latest annual report data.

 Teacher Residents Value Their Residency Program Experience

 Teacher residents receive an invaluable experience that prepares them to teach from day one in the classroom through our teacher residency programs.
 NCTR’s total number of residents enrolled in 2022 and total number of graduates (cumulative for 2021) increased to 2,205 and 7,017, respectively.
-This increase solidifies the growth and impact of NCTR.

 Our teacher residents, teacher mentors and partner principals see the difference a teacher residency program can make in their personal and professional lives and the schools and communities in which they serve.